 A tranquil area of Irvine you may not have visited before!
 Lovely for summer picnics or a short evening stroll.
 Takes in both Annick Water and River Irvine, as well as 2 ponds.
-Route can be extended long River Irvine in either direction.
+Route can be extended along the River Irvine in either direction.

-Route: Turn left out of the parking area and across Annick Water via footbridge.
-Cross the road and turn left then left again at the roundabout.
+Route: Walk to the end of the car park (away from the main road) towards a walled area.
+Go down the steps or ramp into the tarmac path then turn left.
+Continue ahead to cross the Annick Water via a footbridge.
+At the other side, when you emerge onto a road, cross over and turn left then left again at the roundabout.
 Ignore a track off to your left with a gate at it, immediately after this there is another surfaced footpath which you take, leading you towards Tarryholme Pond.
 Do a circuit of the pond and use one of the footpaths on your left to cross over onto St Andrews Way.
 The path continues at the other side of the road, skirting round another pond/marshy area.
 About halfway round you will come to a path leading out into a field – ignore this (I tried but it is not buggy friendly!)
 Instead, continue a little further and take the footpath uphill on your left into the housing estate.
 Follow Glenbervie Wynd along until you come to a lane on your left.
 This will take you down to a wide footbridge across Annick Water.
 There are 4-5 steps at the other side to get down from the bridge but I found them ok for bumping a buggy down.
 Turn left and follow the path along River Irvine and back to the car park.

 WALK REPORT: 26th April 2016